@Command

 - Commands can be defined in any resource; metadata is collected in the core, execution stays local to the resource.

-- To use commands, you must run an OpenCore-API-compatible chat resource.
+- To use commands, you must run an OpenCore-compatible chat resource.

-- Primitive arguments have basic validation; complex data, custom types, or strict limits require a schema.
+Player. - Primitive arguments have basic validation; complex data or strict rules require a schema.